nilearn/nilearn/doc/manipulating_images/data_preparation.rst

 from different voxels (e.g., restrict analysis to the ventral visual stream), regions of interest (e.g., extract local signals from spheres/cubes), or pre-specified networks (e.g., look at data from all voxels of a set of network nodes).
-Think of masker objects as swiss army knifes for shaping the raw neuroimaging data in 3D space into the units of observation relevant for the research questions at hand.
+Think of masker objects as swiss-army knifes for shaping the raw neuroimaging data in 3D space into the units of observation relevant for the research questions at hand.